-\Attainment 8 and Progress 8 are two new performance measures introduced by the government from 2016.
+- (1) Grade 4 is the government described 'Pass' - (2) Attainment 8 & Progress 8 are performance measures, introduced by the government in 2016.
 Attainment 8 shows the grade that, on average, students achieved across a range of approved subjects.
 Progress 8 shows the progress made on average by students across the same range of subjects.
-This is expressed as part of a grade.
+This is expressed as part of a grade. - (3) Estimate from 4Matrix share & compare series - N.B.
+Given the uneven impact of the pandemic on school and college performance data, the government has advised that direct comparisons between the performance data for one school / college and another, or with data from previous years, should not be made.